Dubai police chief warns of Muslim Brotherhood, Iran threat

 "We are aware that there are groups plotting to overthrow Gulf governments in the long term."

-(Reporting by Mirna Sleiman in Dubai and Tom Perry in Cairo; Writing by Andrew Torchia; Editing by Louise Ireland)
+(Reporting by Mirna Sleiman; Writing by Andrew Torchia; Editing by Pravin Char)